WeTechHK/Universal-BCOS-DOC/source/advance/transactions.md

 ## Types of transactions

-On Ethereum there are a few different types of transactions:
+On Universal BCOS there are a few different types of transactions:

 - Regular transactions: a transaction from one account to another.
 - Contract deployment transactions: a transaction without a 'to' address, where the data field is used for the contract code.